 Law School grant funds for each class (e.g., Class of 2027) are committed at the time of admission.
 Therefore, the Law School does not accept grant applications from students in their second or third years, nor from students admitted with advanced standing.
 Of course, upperclass J.D. students who are experiencing financial difficulty because of significant adverse changes to their circumstances are encouraged to meet with a Financial Aid Officer to explore their financial aid options.

-All need-based grant packages include a loan component, comprised of federal loans for U.S. students and eligible noncitizens, and private (credit-based) educational loans for international students.
+All need-based grant packages include a loan component, composed of federal loans for U.S. students and eligible noncitizens, and private (credit-based) educational loans for international students.
 Students who are not able to secure the loans necessary to finance their education must find other means to pay for their education.

 Continuing students (2L’s/Class of 2026 and 3L’s/Class of 2025) who received a three-year grant at the time of admission to the Law School will have their financial aid renewed in accordance with their award notification once they have submitted the following: Financial Aid Questionnaire, Grant Data Sheet, current resume, biographical sketch, loan documents, and loan application(s).
 They will not need to complete the CSS Profile application again, nor to submit tax returns, unless tax data is required for verification of FAFSA data.